Copper is King, but …

 We’re in tourist Africa, again—this time at a resort overlooking a world class tourist site—Victoria Falls.
 While names of other landmarks and towns have changed (I’ve finally figured out the pre-independence names), Victoria Falls, named in the 1850s by David Livingstone, a medical missionary who spent most of his life “discovering” Africa, is still named for Her British Majesty, and Livingstone, the city, still bears the name of the explorer.

-Getting here yesterday involved two of the 3 countries.
+Getting here yesterday involved two of the three countries.
 We left Botswana (originally the Bechuanaland Protectorate) after another game drive.
 We went back to the site of the elephant-lion encounter (though I’m not sure that the lions killed the elephant), and the lions were still there.
 I hope l have a picture of a lioness surveying the crowd who’d come to watch, her whole mouth red—like a little kid who’d eaten Thanksgiving dinner without a fork (which is actually how lions eat!).
 It was a quiet drive, but at the end, most of the animals we saw came to say good-bye.

-We had a briefing last night by one of the faculty tour leaders, who told us some interesting things about the two million citizens Botswana—from independence until the mid 90s, it had the fastest growth rate in the world.
+We had a briefing last night by one of the faculty tour leaders, who told us some interesting things about the two million citizens of Botswana—from independence until the mid 90s, it had the fastest growth rate in the world.
 The secret?
 Diamonds.
 They may be, as Marilyn Monroe crooned, “A girl’s best friend,” but they’re definitely Botswana’s.
 The country has an agreement with DeBeers, that gives the country 70% of the diamond revenue.
 The current GDP per capita, at $14,000, is one of the highest in the region; only South Africa, which, it turns out, owns many of the industries here, is higher.

 While we were waiting at the border (the Zambesi River) between Botswana and Zambia (nee Northern Rhodesia) for the one passenger ferry to take us and our bags across the river, we came upon a monument that told us a lot about the politics here: the monument dedicated a bridge in September 2014.
 The bridge has been delayed because of the politics—Botswana isn’t eager for it because most of the traffic is Zambia-South Africa.
 As I mentioned, the delays can be up to a week.